Stress Relief: What Foods Help Reduce Stress?

 - Difficulty sleeping or restless nights

-- Digestive changes or discomfort
+- Digestive discomfort or appetite changes

 - Cravings for sugar or salty snacks